aeonSolutions/AeonLabs-HomeAutomation-Distributed-power_storage/README.md

 - [Selectable USB DC Power Outlet](https://github.com/aeonSolutions/AeonLabs-AeonLabs-HomeAutomation-Distributed-power_storage-Selectable-USB-DC-power-outlet/tree/main)

-This is a smart device made to fit this EU 220V power outlet with 2 USB A port selling [here](https://s.click.aliexpress.com/e/_DlU2D7j).
-This smart device enables management of multi low powered DC lines, in the range of 3.3V to 24V DC.
-Each individual USB-A port can be setup to deliver individual DC output.
+This is a smart device made to fit this EU 220V power outlet with 2 USB A ports selling [here](https://s.click.aliexpress.com/e/_DlU2D7j).
+This smart device enables the management of multi-low powered DC lines, in the range of 3.3V to 24V DC.
+Each individual USB-A port can be set up to deliver individual DC output.
 For instance 5V DC on one port and 12V DC on the other.

 <p align="center">
 <img src="https://github.com/aeonSolutions/AeonLabs-AeonLabs-HomeAutomation-Distributed-power_storage-Selectable-USB-DC-power-outlet/blob/main/media/power_outlet.jpeg" height="200">